Gwinnett Offers Drop-Off Glass Recycling in Norcross, Peachtree Corners and Sugar Hill

 - After ending the County’s glass recycling program in 2018, we listened to residents who voiced their concern about having a way to recycle glass.

-- This partnership with Waste Pro and Waste Management gives the County an opportunity to restore this service again.
+- This partnership with Ripple Glass/Strategic Materials gives the County an opportunity to restore this service again.

 What are the benefits to the County?